mahmoudmohamedramadan/easy-model/SEARCH.md

 ### Models

-At last, you have control over these methods in the model itself which enables you to use them in something like the [Local Scopes](https://laravel.com/docs/11.x/eloquent#local-scopes) methods:
+At last, you have control over these methods directly within the model, allowing you to use them in contexts such as [Local Scopes](https://laravel.com/docs/11.x/eloquent#local-scopes) methods:

 ```PHP
 class Post extends Model